Alessandramiria/Gerald-0/README.md

 <br />
 <br />

-Hi, I'm Gerald Gabriel, a developer progressing to growth in this new area .
+Hi, I'm Alessandra Miria, a developer progressing to growth in this new area .

 - [👔 Social](#-social-)